What's so great about tickets?

 in 30 days and grew the community to 20k registered users within 60 days of launch.

-while utilizing agile methods of development to work fast in a dynamic environment.
+while utilizing agile methods of development to work quickly in a dynamic environment.

 As Sr. Director of Systems Architecture at Movielink Inc. Evan led the design and